Lando is the official Conifer development environment, and comes highly recommended. It's the best local dev tool in the galaxy!

 gitbook serve command starts a web server at

 docs service container, meaning you can't actually view the doc site at that address.
 Go to the proxy URL output by

 lando info instead.
 This will be something like https://docs.conifer.lndo.site.

-These URLs may be different depending on which ports are already take on your computer.
-Tun
+The URL may be different depending on which ports are already take on your computer.
+Run

 lando info to see the actual URLs.